With so many styles to choose from nowadays, which wedding cake style should you go for?

-Now I have mentioned the four main types of cakes I make but do you even know what they refer to?
+This blog however will cover them all slightly.
+Then I will go in to further detail over the next few blogs.
+Now I have mentioned the four main types of cakes I make.
+But do you even know what they refer to?
 Here are some pictures below to avoid confusion!

-In the following blogs I will delve deeper in to the each style of cake but you can see from the photos that the style of your wedding will usually reflect what type of cake you will have.
+In the following blogs I will delve deeper in to the each style of cake.
+However, you can see from the photos that the style of your wedding usually reflects what type of cake you will have.

-The royal iced traditional cakes are a thing of the past and fruit cake has definitely had its day although I still do the occasional one, but never all three tiers.
+The royal iced traditional cakes are a thing of the past.
+Fruit cake has definitely had its day!
+Although I still do the occasional one, but never all three tiers.

-Check out the other blogs in this series on the four different styles in more detail to create your bespoke wedding cake.
-Hopefully this has helped you decide which cake is best suited for your wedding and then you can get to the exciting bit of choosing the flavours and design.
+Check out the other blogs in this series on the four different styles in more detail.
+Helping you to create your bespoke wedding cake.
+Hopefully this has helped you decide which cake is best suited for your wedding.
+Then you can get to the exciting bit of choosing the flavours and design.

 Check out my Pinterest for more inspiration.